ronrothjr/The-Threads-of-Becoming/threadwork.md

 *The Threads of Becoming*
 Creative Commons Attribution-ShareAlike 4.0

-## **Overview**
+# **Overview**

-The Navigation Conversation is the signature engagement of the Threads of Becoming framework.
+Threadwork is the signature intervention of the Threads of Becoming framework.
 It is a complete, repeatable conversation structure that any practitioner can use to help individuals, couples, teams, or groups identify the creative tension alive in their situation and hold it long enough for something new to emerge.

 ### **What It Does**